IARC-CSU/IACR-CMS/public/admin/content/pages/en/about-iacr-privacy-policy.md

   **Normal website usage**

-  The information gathered during general browsing of the “IACR.fr” domain is used to analyse trends and usage of the IACR site and to improve the usefulness of the site.
+  The information gathered during general browsing of the “<https://www.the-iacr.org>” domain is used to analyse trends and usage of the IACR site and to improve the usefulness of the site.
 It is not connected with any personal information.

   **Personally identifiable information**